kodekloudhub/Study-Group-Series/Study Group Submissions/Challenge-7-Responses/Mason889.md

 After reading task, I've decided to create 3 virtual machines in AWS.

+And setup AWS Network Load Balancer (NLB) with 3 targets (one per control plane node).

+I've opened such ports for NLB:
+* 6443 - for control plane nodes
+* 2379-2380 - for etcd
+* 10250 - for kubelet API
+* 10251 - for kube-scheduler
+* 10252 - for kube-controller-manager

 I've spinned 3 EC2 instances based on Ubuntu images with names `control-plane-1`, `control-plane-2`, `control-plane-3` and kubeadm, kubelet and kubectl using commands below.

 ```bash